Ferratauris/hugo/content/en/webhosting/Hugo and Netlify.md

 So let’s start.

-You can do all of this using terminal, but if you want ease of use, get VS Code or Git desktop.
+You can do all of this using a terminal, but if you want ease of use, get VS Code or Git desktop.
 This will make your life a little easier.

-Most of the laid out here is also available on the Hugo website.
+Most of the content laid out here is also available on the Hugo website.
 Please go have a look.

 First, we need to install Hugo.

+This can be different depending on your system
+Having Linux or Mac OS would make this alot easier for you

+## Hogo on Linux

+This is the easiest way to use Hugo.

+Just open your terminal and type (Package-manager)(install) hugo

+### On Debian derivitaves

+                sudo apt install hugo vscode

+### On Red hat derivatives

+                sudo yum install hugo vscode

+### On Arch derivitaves

+                Sudo pacman -S hugo vscode

+### On Suse derivatives

+                Sudo zypper install hugo vscode